mark-mcdermott/xin/docs/PUBLISHING-SETUP.md

 1. **Content Preparation** - All content tagged with the selected tag is aggregated from your daily notes
 2. **GitHub Push** - The content is committed and pushed to your blog repository
 3. **Cloudflare Detection** - Cloudflare Pages automatically detects the push and starts building
-4. **Deployment Monitoring** - If configured, Olite polls Cloudflare's API to track build progress
+4. **Deployment Monitoring** - If configured, Xin polls Cloudflare's API to track build progress
 5. **Completion** - You're notified when the deployment is live

 ## Security Notes

-- All tokens are stored locally in `.olite/publish-config.json` in your vault
+- All tokens are stored locally in `.xin/publish-config.json` in your vault
 - Tokens are never transmitted anywhere except to GitHub and Cloudflare APIs
 - The configuration file is automatically added to `.gitignore`